This page may contain affiliate links. If you make a purchase through one of our affiliate links, we'll earn a commission, at no extra cost to you.

 If you’re interested in purchasing a one, you’ll first need to decide which kind you want.
 There different variations include bristle (the typical, traditional, dartboard), electronic, and magnetic.

 Many darts enthusiasts prefer the traditional bristle option, but an electronic dartboard may be a good choice for your gameroom.
 Electronic dartboards use soft-tipped darts, which will help to protect your walls from damage.
-The electronic variety can also detect where the darts stick in the board, and they will automatically calculate the score for you (see our reviews of the best darts and best dart flights and best dartboard surrounds).
+The electronic variety can also detect where the darts stick in the board, and they will automatically calculate the score for you (see our reviews of the best darts, best dart flights, best dart cases, best electronic dart scoreboards, and best dartboard surrounds).

 Below we’ll list some of the specifics of bristle, electronic, and magnetic dartboards, and we’ll provide a review for each of our top-rated options.
 You’ll see a few of the same brands multiple times because they have established a reputation for quality.